PaperMC/PaperDocs/source/contributing/index.rst

 Contributing to Paper
 =====================

-PaperMC is happy you're willing to contribute to our projects.
-We are usually very lenient with all submitted PRs, but there are still some guidelines you can follow to make the approval process go more smoothly.
+We are happy you're interested in contributing to our projects.
+We are typically very lenient with all submitted PRs, however there are still some guidelines you should follow to help the approval process go more smoothly.

 .. toctree::
     :maxdepth: 2